AlainD-/my-store/README.md

 ### Run

-You can start a local server of the application by running `npm start`.
+You can start a local server of the application by running `npm start` or `ng serve`.
 Navigate to `http://localhost:4200` in a browser to view it.

 ### Build

-Run `npm run build` to build the project for production.
+Run `npm run build` or `ng build` to build the project for production.
 The build artifacts will be stored in the `dist/` directory.

 ## Running unit tests